nivedita-watpade/learning-javascript/08-Behind-the-Scenes/Notes.md

 5)First-class function - In a language with first-class function, functions are simply treated as variables.
 We can pass them into other functions, and return them from functions.
 Ex. closeBtn.addEventListener('click', toggleModal);
-Here, toggleModal is a First-class function.
+Here, toggleModal is a callback-class function. and addEventListener is a higher order function

 6)Dynamic - Javascript is dynamically typed lagnauge which means we dont have to assign data type to varibale manually.
 Javascript engine assigns a datatypes at the run time.
 We can also reassign value to the varibale with different datatype.